BlazeInferno64/blazed.js/lib/node/README.md

 # Point to be noted

-For any request regardless of the http method used, whenever you do `console.log(res)`, it will actually return the response object from where you can extract the server response data by doing `res.data`,and the response headers by doing `res.headers`, and the statuscode by doing `res.status`
+For any request regardless of the http method used, whenever you do `console.log(res)`, it will actually return the response object from where you can extract the server response data by doing `res.data`,and the response headers by doing `res.headers`, and the statuscode by doing `res.status` and the request headers by doing `res.requestHeaders`

 The response object structre is as belows-